-The Georgia Aquarium provides veterinary students the unique opportunity to gain experience in the field of aquatic animal medicine at one of the largest aquariums in the world.
-We are fortunate to have a nutritionist, full commissary staff, a water chemist, and team of veterinary and laboratory technicians.
-There are four full time clinical veterinarians and a veterinary resident.
+Georgia Aquarium provides veterinary students the unique opportunity to gain experience in the field of aquatic animal medicine at one of the largest aquariums in the world.
+The hospital is located within the Correll Center for Aquatic Animal Health which is supported by four clinical veterinarians and a veterinary resident, four veterinary technicians, a veterinary technician assistant and an animal health coordinator (also a tech).
+The Georgia Aquarium has a state-of-the-art veterinary hospital with equipment comparable to that found at a teaching hospital or specialty practice.
 Through a partnership with the University of Georgia, College of Veterinary Medicine, we have an established aquatic veterinary pathology program as well as a growing clinical partnership with the zoological medicine service.
-The Georgia Aquarium has a state of the art veterinary hospital with equipment comparable to that found at a teaching hospital or specialty practice.
+The aquarium also employs a full commissary staff managed by an inhouse nutritionist and an extensive water quality team.

-Students will spend time working in the commissary, water quality laboratory, diagnostic laboratory, quarantine, and will assist in performing necropsies as well as assisting with clinical cases.
-Individuals are expected to complete a research or special project and give a PowerPoint presentation during the last week of the preceptorship.
+In addition to seeing clinical cases with the veterinary staff on a daily basis, students will spend time working in the commissary, water quality laboratory and quarantine departments.
+They will also assist in performing necropsies, complete medical records and observe in the diagnostic laboratory.
+Individuals are expected to complete a research or special project and give a 45min PowerPoint presentation during the last week of the externship.
 We will provide both required and recommended reading lists intended to broaden the student’s knowledge base in aquatic animal husbandry and clinical care.

 Applications for externships scheduled from July 2023 through June 2024 are due by OCTOBER 1, 2022.
 All applicants will receive notification regarding final decisions by December 15, 2022.